billytoothpunch/Engineering-Portfolio/projects/cad-landing-gear/README.md

 ![Assembly gallery](images/assembly_gallery.png)

-The mechanism is organised into two principal sub-assemblies:
+The mechanism is organised into two principal sub assemblies:

 1. **Lower frame assembly** - combines the strut and linkage components.
 2. **Linear actuator assembly** - provides the controlled extension required to move the mechanism.

-These are integrated with the support structure, drag link, crank and wheel assemblies in the final landing-gear assembly.
+These are integrated with the support structure, drag link, crank and wheel assemblies in the final landing gear assembly.

 ## Engineering Drawings